 In addition, girls are more likely to have choanal atresia than boys.

-There have also been reports that women who took certain thyroid drugs, such as carbimazole and methimazole (Tapazole), during pregnancy gave birth to babies with choanal atresia at a higher rate.
+There have also been that women who took certain thyroid drugs, such as carbimazole and methimazole (Tapazole), during pregnancy gave birth to babies with choanal atresia at a higher rate.
 However, the association is not clear.
 It also could not be determined if the mothers’ thyroid disease might have led to the choanal atresia, or if the medications themselves were a factor.

 Babies with choanal atresia often have one of these other birth defects: